IntCat13/my-book-list/README.md

 # My Book List
 Web application designed to keep track of books read, the user can create an account and add books to his list of reading parameters.
+> The application was created to explore collaboration of technologies such as MongoDB, ASP.NET Core, React

 ## Features
 - MongoDB database